newwby/godot-input-remapping-project/README.md

 The loose structure of the input remap handling goes as follows:

-1) The Options Input Submenu reads the Project Input Map an creates 'Input Action Entry' scenes for each action registered.
+1) The Options Input Submenu reads the Project Input Map and creates 'Input Action Entry' scenes for each action registered.
 2) The Input Action Entry scenes each create platform-specific buttons under their purview (each button displays the currently mapped input).
 3) The Options Input Submenu calls the DataManager to load input mappings from disk.
 These overwrite the default project input map.
 4) The Options Input Submenu connects the button.pressed signal of each button to the Input Prompt Popup.